Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Name
-Specifies the name of the back-end HTTP settings that this cmdlet creates.
+Specifies the name of the back-end HTTP settings which this cmdlet adds.

 ```yaml
 Type: String